 Nitrogen Flushing

 Method used to preserve and protect food from damage during shipping and storage.
 Nitrogen replaces the oxygen in a food storage bag, and it cushions the contents.
 NItrogen-flushed coffee is used for storage to help preserve coffee beans.
 Using nitrogen to flush the package removes oxygen from direct contact with the coffee beans.
 The sealed package protects the coffee beans from interior and exterior oxygen.
-Read our article on nitrogen flushing here.
+Read our article about nitrogen flushing.

 One-Way Valve/Vent